google-pay/google-pay-button/src/button-element/README.md

 ## About this package

 Note that this folder does not contain a `package.json` file.
-The `package.json` file is generated during the publish process using the `package-template.json` where the version number is read from the [`package.json`](../../package.json) file defined in the root of this repository.
+The `package.json` file is generated during the build process using the `package-template.json` where the version number is read from the [`package.json`](../../package.json) file defined in the root of this repository.